nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
 Konrad is SI's chief operating officer and co-founder.
-He leads operations, events, fundraising, and culture.
+He leads operations, fundraising, workshops, outreach and culture.

-Previously, he developed the student association Effective Altruism (EA) Geneva into [a nation-wide association](https://effectivealtruism.ch/) with employees and a stable funding base.
-He now serves on EA Switzerland's board and continues to advise hundreds of talented individuals on their donations and career.
+Previously, he co-founded [Effective Altruism Switzerland](https://effectivealtruism.ch/) (EA Switzerland) and turnt it into a professional organization with an annual budget of about half a million Swiss francs.
+He now serves on its board of directors and volunteers as a donation and career adviser.

-Konrad dropped out of a bachelor’s in international relations after receiving funding to professionalize EA Geneva.
-His interests include sociology, ethics, psychology, epistemology, and game theory.
+After growing frustrated with the field of international relations, Konrad dropped out to focus on independent projects.
+His intellectual interests include sociology, ethics, psychology, epistemology, economics and game theory.
 In his free time, he likes to discuss, meditate, dance, and make music.